-My kids aren’t back at school until next week but for those of you who are already you’ll be faced with the dreaded school lunch box prep every day.
-I try to keep lunch box prep not too tedious and time consuming and I prepare as much as I can the night before.
+Only mums of kids with food allergies would understand like I do the challenge of the dreaded school lunch box prep every day.
+I try to keep lunch box prep not too tedious and time consuming, and I prepare as much as I can the night before.
 I also like to keep my freezer well stocked with healthy snacks that freeze well.

 So what can you feed you kids when you think there is nothing you can feed them?!